vmware-tanzu/community-edition/docs/site/content/docs/latest/package-management.md

 ![tanzu packaging flow](/docs/img/pkg-mgmt-repo.png)

+Packages are available in the same namespace where the PackageRepository has been installed.
+There is however, a namespace that provides packages globally to the cluster if the PackageRepository providing them is installed in it.
+This namespace is `tanzu-package-repo-global`.

 The `tanzu-core` package repository will pre-exist on every cluster in the `tkg-system` namespace.
 Packages in this repository are exclusively for cluster bootstrapping.
 They should **not** be reinstalled by users.